SUSE-Enceladus/keg/doc/source/data_modules.rst

 inherit configuration changes from previous versions.
 This can be specified in the image definition using the `include-paths` list.
 Include paths are paths that get appended to any source path and those get scanned for input files as well.
-For example, let's assume you have the following configration in your image defintion:
+For example, let's assume you have the following configuration in your image definition:

 .. code:: yaml